Decoding Student Loan Deferment

 • You’re called to active military duty (military deferment)

-• You’re serving in some volunteer programs or as a full-time law enforcement officer (for Perkins loans only)
+• You’re serving in certain volunteer programs or law enforcement roles (for older Perkins Loans only)

 Unemployment Loan Deferment